 - First Chinese calendar: An astronomical-based system with a 60-day cycle.

 - Use of compressed earth for buildings and defensive walls: The city walls around their capital of Zhengzhou enclosed an area of three square kilometers.

 - Sophisticated bronze-making: Mass-produced cast bronze using sophisticated clay-molds (not hammer and anvil) to make tools and weapons, as well as pottery and ritual vessels.

 The Shang is overthrown by rival Zhou, who establish their capital at modern day Xi’an.

-They adopt many Shang traditions but with improvements.
+The ensuing Zhou Dynasty adopt many Shang-era traditions but with incremental improvements.
 The practice of “consulting the bones” is replaced by a more sophisticated system of divination: the I Ching (the “Book of Changes”), which is still used today.

 The Chinese sense of unique identity and cultural superiority grows.
 For the first time, China becomes known as Zhong Guo (中国 , meaning “Middle Kingdom”), the same name used by the Chinese today.
 Outsiders are considered uncivilized “barbarians.”

-Rice alcohol is first distilled in China (unfortunately the karaoke machine would not be invented until many years later).
+Also notable: rice alcohol is first distilled in China during this time period. (unfortunately the karaoke machine would not be invented until many years later).

 A vital Chinese concept is born during this period in China’s history: the idea of the “Mandate of Heaven”.
 This is the idea in which Heaven gives wise rulers a mandate to rule….and takes it away from evil and corrupt ones.

 The emperor becomes known as the “Son of Heaven.”
 This idea will heavily influence Chinese history well into the 1900’s.
 The mandate was used throughout Chinese history to legitimize ruling dynasties, as well as to question government in times of confusion.